KrisKasprzak/ILI9341_t3_Keypad/README.md

 8. Both classes can allow initial instruction text in the input field
 9. Both classes can allow a predefined input
 10. The number input can handle decimal and negative number inputs and can enable or disabled
+11. The library handles button presses, hence why you pass in the Touch object

 <b><h3>General implementation</b></h3>
 <br>